Candidacy Policies and Procedures

 A university representative will sometimes be assigned by the Graduate School, particularly during a second candidacy exam.

 The Chair of the Candidacy Committee (the advisor)—not the student—will arrange a time and location for the exam in consultation with his or her colleagues and the Vice Chair’s office.
 The advisor may place a tentative date on the calendar for the exam, but the exam may not be scheduled firmly until the written proposal is approved.
 Exams must be held during announced University business hours, Monday through Friday.
-Unless otherwise stated, one member of the committee (including the advisor) may participate by videoconference without filing a petition, provided the conditions of Appendix B of the Graduate School Handbook are met.
+Exams can be held in person, but can now be held remotely or in a hybrid format without the need to petition for a videoconference exam provided that the policies in Section B.1 of the Graduate School Handbook are followed.

 The Candidacy Examination includes both written and oral portions.
 The examination is a general exam, a comprehensive test administered by a committee of faculty based on the fundamentals and depth of knowledge of the broad area of chemistry and/or biochemistry in which the student is specializing.
 The student’s progress in research will be evaluated by the examination committee, as well as the student’s ability to formulate a sound, innovative, independent proposal within their area of research.
 Satisfactory performance in this examination or series of examinations admits the student to candidacy for the doctoral degree effective the subsequent semester.
 To get a better idea of the criteria used by the committee in their evaluations of performance, students should consult the Candidacy Rubric.